intelagense/rwxrob/log/2021/04/03/README.md

+## Saturday, April 3, 2021, 2:54:24PM EDT <1617476064>

+TIL that Lens, The Kubernetes IDE is a thing and it makes visualizing things (at first while I'm learning it) nice.
+Eventually, I will be command line all the way, but the number of moving parts in Kubernetes really benefits from a graphical representation.

+Apparently, there is also a great terminal UI called `k9s` that is worth looking into.

 ## Saturday, April 3, 2021, 2:04:28PM EDT <1617473068>

 TIL that M1 is not yet compatible with Docker.
 How FUCKING STUPID IS